Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 For example, the odds for Nikola Jokic winning the NBA MVP at the beginning of the 2020/21 season were around +3,600 on most online sportsbooks.
 Jokic played well throughout the season and by the end of the season was the odds-on favorite at -200.

-If you made a futures bet on Jokic to win MVP early on, you can now make another bet on the second favorite player with a plus-money return and give yourself an even better chance to collect on at least one winner.
+If you made a futures bet on Jokic to win MVP early on the PointsBet MD app, you can now make another bet on the second favorite player with a plus-money return and give yourself an even better chance to collect on at least one winner.

 It’s generally a good idea to place smaller bets early in the season when predictability is still low.
 Once you move toward the end of the season and already have some insight into how the season is going, you can be more confident in making a larger bet.